SamHormozian/Medical_Image_Analysis_with_Risk_Assessment/README.md

 - `benign_malignant(2)`: ~77.47%

 This evaluation demonstrates that the model successfully updates its beliefs based on the provided evidence.
 Future evaluations will include testing on a hold-out dataset and using metrics such as accuracy, ROC-AUC, precision, recall, F1-score, and calibration curves.

+Interpretation of the Results:
+The percentages indicate the model’s current belief in each diagnostic category based on the provided evidence.
+For instance, a 9.14% probability for state 0 suggests that, given the input factors, there is a 9.14% likelihood of a benign lesion.

 ### Evidence Handling
 The Bayesian agent now supports dynamic evidence input via command-line arguments.
 If no evidence is provided, the agent falls back to default values.
 The default sets the evidence to: